 Regarding the special examination arrangements for individual students, schools may contact relevant professionals such as educational psychologists, speech therapists, audiologists, etc. or consult the inspectors of the special education support sections of the Education Bureau.

-In case of enquiries about the content of this guideline, schools can contact:
+For enquiries about the content of this guideline, schools can contact:

 Education Bureau